-Appliance reliability is obviously important.
-You do not want to buy a $1,500 refrigerator or $5,000 pro range and have problems right away.
-Most problems are not repaired well anyway as there are few decent service techs in this industry.
+Appliance reliability is incredibly important.
+You do not want to buy a $1,500 refrigerator or $5,000 professional (pro) range and then have problems right away.

 At a Glance

-It is almost more important to us.
-We service what we sell with 25 service techs on the road.
-We can only sell reliable brands with decent product support.
+It’s almost more important to us.
+We service what we sell with 30 service techs on the road and can only sell reliable brands with decent product support.

 How We Calculate Appliance Reliability